Ennis Independent School District

-Ennis Independent School District is a public school district based in Ennis, Texas, United States.
+Ennis Independent School District is a public school district based in Ennis, Texas, United States with 11 education facilities.

-In addition to Ennis, the district serves the towns of Alma, Bardwell, and Garrett in southeastern Ellis County.
+In addition to the majority of Ennis, the district serves the towns of Alma, Bardwell, and Garrett, as well as a section of the Bristol census-designated place, in southeastern Ellis County.
 A portion of the district extends into northern Navarro County.

 They were Texas football state champions in 1975, 2000, 2001, 2004 and 2014.

+The Ennis High School Marching Band has earned Superior ratings at their annual marching competition 66 times since the 1950s.

 In 2009, the school district was rated "academically acceptable" by the Texas Education Agency.